 Kathryn Burrington – TravelWithKat.com

 And don’t forget the southern neighborhood of Coyoacan, where La Casa Azul is located.
 This is Frida Kahlo’s childhood home and the most visited museum in the city.
-This post has more ideas on things to do in Mexico City with kids.
+For more ideas on things to do in Mexico City with kids, check out this post.

-Kuala Lumpur is one of my favorite places to visit with kids as there is so much to do.
-Plus, once you make it there, it’s all very affordable and definitely one of the best value destinations in the world.
+All in all, Kuala Lumpur is one of my favorite places to visit with kids as there is so much to do!
+Plus, once you make it there, everything’s very affordable, making it one of the best value family spring break destinations in the world.

 Sharon Gourlay – Dive Into Malaysia

 Read next: Best Tips for Solo Female Travel in Malaysia

 15. Paris, France